Andy-LV-YH/DrainNet/README.md

-# DCSNet🌟
+# DrainNet🌟

-DCSNet is a CNN-based network for drainage channel segmantation on man-made slopes.
+DrainNet is a CNN-based network for drainage channel segmantation on engineered slopes.